mrigya97/SQL/SQL Project 2/readme.md

 benefitId(PK) :- Each employee has been entitled to benefit ID depending on the type of benefits they have chose.
 One employee can have multiple benefits, employeeId(FK) :- One employeeId can have multiple benefits.
 However each benefit Id is unique. employeeId from Employee Table, benefit_type :- Type of benefit employee has chose.
 Some of the benefits available are :- health insurance, medical insurance, retail discounts, etc. , tenure(FK) :- tenure from Employee Table.
-Employee who are in a company for less than a year are not eligible for benefits
+Employees who are in a company for less than a year are not eligible for benefits

 Ex_Employee:-